Barbell Reverse Lunges: Muscle Worked, Benefits And Foam

 3. Barbell Zercher Reverse Lunge

-If you want to clean up your lunge and split squat mechanics, then you should try the Zercher Lunge.
+If you want to improve your lunge and split squat mechanics, try the Zercher Lunge.

-I think people will be more likely to comment that the lift is dangerous, when in reality the discomfort is outweighed by the benefits.
+People will be more likely to comment that the lift is dangerous when, in reality, the benefits outweigh the discomfort.

 Barbell Zercher reverse lunge